 There are so many Estes Park attractions to choose from to entertain the whole family.
 There are enough to fill a week-long itinerary and then some!

 If you’re not yet decided on what Estes Park activities to plan on, then here’s our list of what to do in Estes Park Colorado.

-We love all things FREE and this Red Trolley ride is one of those!
+We love all things FREE, and this Red Trolley ride is one of those!

-Not only is it enjoyable, it also helps you take a small break from walking around too much.
+Not only is it enjoyable, but it also helps you take a small break from walking around too much.
 Just park in the free Estes Park Visitor Center Parking garage and walk over to the front of the building where the trolley will pick you up during the summer months.

-There are so many Estes Park restaurants to go around for your meals but what if you’re craving some sweets?
+There are so many Estes Park restaurants to go around for your meals, but what if you’re craving some sweets?
 Or is that just us?

 Take yourself on a taffy tasting tour!